omega8cc/security_review/README.txt

 -- USAGE --

-Navigate to Administer >> Reports >> Security Review to run the checklist.
+Navigate to Administer >> Reports >> Security review to run the checklist.

 If a check is enabled it will be run.
 You can enable or skip a check on this page only after it has been run.
 Clicking on the 'Details' link beside each